Duomo, Florence

 The Museum

-The Museo dell’Opera del Duomo on Piazza del Duomo is underrated and rarely crowded.
-It holds the original Ghiberti doors, Michelangelo’s Pietà (the one he sculpted near the end of his life and tried to destroy), and Donatello’s Penitent Magdalene, which is frankly unsettling and brilliant.
-Budget at least 90 minutes.
+The Museo dell’Opera del Duomo on Piazza del Duomo is the most underrated building in Florence.
+It holds the original Ghiberti doors, Michelangelo’s late Pieta (the one he carved in his eighties and tried to destroy, then resumed in a different form), and Donatello’s Penitent Magdalene.
+The Magdalene is carved in wood with a rawness that the Accademia’s polished marble doesn’t have.
+Budget 90 minutes minimum.

 Where to Eat

-Trattoria Sostanza on Via del Porcellana is the most honest old-school Florentine restaurant in the city.
-The tortino di carciofi (artichoke omelette) is cooked in a ridiculous amount of butter and is exactly as good as it sounds.
-Cash only, arrive early, don’t expect menu variety.
+Trattoria Sostanza on Via del Porcellana is the most honest old-school Florentine restaurant still operating.
+The tortino di carciofi, artichoke omelette cooked in an alarming quantity of butter, is the thing to order.
+Cash only, arrive early, accept that the menu is short and that this is correct.

 Where to Stay